vaibhav-raj/nodejs-interview-questions/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

- ### What is middleware?
+## Q. ***What is middleware?***

-   - Middleware is the function that works between the request and the response cycle.
+Middleware is the function that works between the request and the response cycle.
 Middleware gets executed after the server receives the request and before the controller sends the response.

 ## Q. ***What is the use of DNS module in Node.js?***